-You will likely receive general anesthesia before this surgery.
+You may receive general anesthesia before this surgery.
 This means you will be asleep and unable to feel pain.
 Or, you will have regional anesthesia.
-Your arm and wrist area will be numbed so that you do not feel any pain.
+This means your arm and wrist area will be numbed so that you do not feel any pain.
 If you receive regional anesthesia, you will also be given medicine to make you very sleepy during the operation.

 During the procedure, the surgeon does the following: